WeTransfer/zip_tricks/IMPLEMENTATION_DETAILS.md

 ## Directory support

-ZIP makes it possible to store empty directories (folders).
-For our purposes, however, we are going to store only the files.
+ZIP offers the possibility to store empty directories (folders).
+The directories that contain files, however, get created automatically at unarchive time.
 If you store a file, called, say, `docs/item.doc` then the unarchiver will automatically create the `docs` directory if it doesn't exist already.
-You can also store an entry with a length of 0 and set it's external attributes to be an empty directory, but we do not need that functionality - so it is also omitted.
+So you need to use the directory creation methods only if you do not have any files in those directories.